 - Shopping / markets

 - Traditional cultures

 Children and families are welcome.
 Your villa guidebook details local activities and is updated regularly.
 Occasionally, during the school holidays, creative kids packages are organised, too.

 Family friendly accommodation:

-All villas are ideal for families, as each has a double and a twin, and can take an extra bed and baby cot apiece, and parents and kids alike will appreciate their spaciousness
+The 2-bedroom villas are all ideal for families: each has a double and a twin, and can take an extra bed and baby cot apiece.
+Parents and kids alike will appreciate their spaciousness.